JackPGreen/hazelcast-simulator/README.md

 perftest report -o my-comparison-report 2021-05-31__23_19_13 2021-05-31__23_35_40
 ```

-By default the `perftest run` creates a directory for each run inside
+By default, the `perftest run` creates a directory for each run inside
 `runs/BenchmarkName` with timestamp as the directory name.
 To automate comparisons of last runs of some benchmarks,
 you can simply run the `perftest report` with `-l` flag (or `--last`):